Vidheeshetty/LLMRag/README.md

 Key Features:

-Dynamic Knowledge Base Integration:
+1.Dynamic Knowledge Base Integration:

 Extracts and processes content from PDFs using PyPDF2.
 Splits text into manageable chunks with RecursiveCharacterTextSplitter and stores embeddings in a FAISS vector database.

-Advanced Query Handling:
+2.Advanced Query Handling:

 Embeds user queries using GoogleGenerativeAI embeddings.
 Retrieves relevant context from the knowledge base through similarity search.

-Conversational Intelligence:
+3.Conversational Intelligence:

 Utilizes a custom LangChain-based conversational chain.
 Generates responses using Google Generative AI (gemini-1.5-flash), guided by tailored prompt templates for coherence and detail.

-User-Friendly Interface:
+4.User-Friendly Interface:

 Built with Streamlit, allowing users to upload PDFs, process text, and interact with the chatbot seamlessly.